mario-to-lowercase/MicroDoc/pages/contributing.md

 ## 📝 Documentation

-Good documentation is crucial for Microblog.
+Good documentation is crucial for MicroDoc.
 When contributing, please:

 ### 💻 Code Documentation